 Following the terminology used by Key, Edlund, Sagaring and Bizer [20], the phenomenon of increased compliance by providing reasons is referred to as “the because-heuristic.”
 Let us accordingly define the naïve because-heuristic as “reasons increase compliance.”

-In the LBC study 1, this effect of reasons increasing compliance was only found when the favor asked for was small (five instead of ten pages, translating to effect sizes of d=0.87 and d=0.13, respectively) [12].
+In the Langer, Blank and Chanowitz study 1, this effect of reasons increasing compliance was only found when the confederate asked for ‘a small favor' (five instead of ten pages, translating to effect sizes of d=0.87 and d=0.13, respectively) [12].
 Still, the results in general, as well as their implications have been questioned [21, 22].
 A study by Folkes suggests, that instead of the size of the request, the effect is moderated by controllability [21].
-Pooling Folkes’ reason conditions results to a d=-0.026, speaking against the quote above, and pointing out that the “power of reasons” effect is malleable, in the least.
+Pooling Folkes’ reason conditions results to an effect size of d=-0.026, speaking against the quote above, and pointing out that the “power of reasons” effect is malleable, in the least.

-To our knowledge, only one published direct replication of the LBC study 1 exists [20].
+To our knowledge, only one published direct replication of the Langer, Blank and Chanowitz study 1 exists [20].
 The main effect of the study replicated (d=0.67 for placebic over no reason and d=0.69 for real over no reason conditions), although over 20% (34 out of 163) of the participants needed to be excluded for various reasons.
 Lack of published replication studies, of course, is not new in the field of psychology [23].

 In a conceptual replication of the phenomenon, in small request conditions, reasons (either placebic or real) increased compliance by an equivalent of d=0.43 (calculated from Table 1 of [24]) when including their additional persuasion group and d=0.22 when excluding it.
 Another conceptual replication [25] found d=0.15 for requests perceived as small, and d=0.21 for requests perceived as large (as calculated from figure 3 of [25]).

 These studies seem to temper earlier claims for the power of reasons in increasing compliance.
 In contrast to the naïve because-heuristic, let us define the weak because-heuristic as “reasons increase compliance, but only if the perceived favour is small”.

-The Let’s Move It cluster randomized trial
+This study will investigate the effects of the because heuristic on compliance with the physical activity measurement procedures in the context of baseline measurements of a large school-based intervention.The Let’s Move It cluster randomized trial

 Inadequate PA predicts increased morbidity and mortality in people of low socioeconomic status (SES) [26], with SES differences in PA emerging already in adolescence [27].
 Finnish vocational school students are less physically active than those in high school [28].
 The Let’s Move It intervention aimed to increase PA and decrease sedentary behaviors in older adolescents in vocational schools.